-Have you tried living a zero waste lifestyle?
-By turning the use of items and replacing disposable with reusable things, going a zero waste lifestyle is a great way to reduce waste, such as upcycling an old tight into hair elastics, saving kitchen paper towel by making reusable towel rolls… Zero waste DIYs not only help you save money, and also let you live more eco-friendly.
+Have you tried living a zero-waste lifestyle?
+By turning the use of items and replacing disposable with reusable things, going a zero-waste lifestyle is a great way to reduce waste, such as upcycling an old tight into hair elastics, saving kitchen paper towel by making reusable towel rolls, and so on.
+Zero waste DIYs not only help you save money, and also let you live more eco-friendly.
 So I created this list to help you get started on the zero-waste journey.
 Next time, never buy hair elastics, coffee filters, or disposable refrigerator liners ever again.

 #1.
 Make roll of towels that are washable and reusable, and keep them in a paper towel holder just like you would the paper kind.

 #2.
 Make borax-free dishwasher tablets in an old ice tray.